adiiti09/instructions/kubernetes/kubernetes_installation.md

 6. Reload configs

         sysctl --system

 ### Install docker and containerd on master and worker nodes
-#### docker is needed on master node as well because kubeadm uses containers (pods) to deploy etcd and the api server components
+#### Docker is needed on master node as well because kubeadm uses containers (pods) to deploy etcd and the api server components

-7. Install docker on all worker nodes by referring instruction given in
+7. Install docker on all nodes by referring instruction given in

       https://gitlab.com/-/ide/project/nravinuthala/instructions/edit/main/-/docker_ubuntu22.04_install_steps